gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 ### Enforcing the DAG

-To ensure the notebook stays in a reproducible state, we enforce that the dependencies between cells form a directed acyclic graph (DAG) and that inputs and outputs of cells are well-defined.
+Next, we need a way to ensure the notebook stays in a reproducible state.
+We enforce that the dependencies between cells form a directed acyclic graph (DAG) and that inputs and outputs of cells are well-defined.

 Our cell model is pretty simple.
 Each cell has a unique ID, a list of input names, and a single output name.